top of page

 • Don't feed her every wake up - it's just a habit now (thanks Judy, want to come settle her back to sleep at 2am without the boob?)

-• An (insert age here) baby should be able to sleep (insert number pulled out of their a*se here) without waking
+• An (insert age here) baby should be able to sleep (insert number pulled out of their a*se here) hours without waking/feeding

 All the advice out there broadly boiled down to one thing really - my parenting approach, i.e., being responsive, was the problem.

 What seemed to be revered in the first few months, the contact napping, the popping out a boob at the drop of a hat, responding to her consistently, was suddenly all not okay anymore.
 Now I was, apparently, creating and perpetuating bad habits.
 I was the reason why she wasn't getting better sleep and was so reliant on me.
-We needed to get sleep training.
+We needed to sleep train if we ever wanted more sleep - or so the 2am googling was telling me!

 Contact napping in the early days, when it's "allowed" bypassing sleep training advice

-^ Contact napping in the early days, when it's "allowed"
+^ Contact napping in the early days, when it was "allowed"

-Around the same time, I was also planning on returning to my PhD part time and my partner would be caring for her 3 days a week.
+Around the same time, I was also planning on returning to my PhD part time and my partner would be caring for our baby three days a week.
 I worried about what would happen, knowing she only fed to sleep with me or fell asleep in the car or pram, and not wanting him to only have the latter two options.
-Sleep training seemed to be the solution again.
+Sleep training seemed, again, to be the solution.
+The golden ticket.

 All the uncertainty and sleep training noise got to me

-I (tried to) put her on a schedule.
+I tried, again, to put her on a schedule.
 I also decided to "break the habit" of feeding to sleep for bedtimes and naps.

 I think she fell asleep with him maybe once or twice out of the handful of days and nights we tried this.
 And by fell asleep I really mean gave up.
 Fell asleep out of exhaustion and having not had her needs met.
 Need for comfort.
 Hunger for milk.
-Need for connection.
+Craving connection with her primary attachment figure.

-Thankfully, I snapped out of this in a week or two.
+Thankfully, I snapped out of this in a week or so.
 I went back to boobing to sleep.
 Holding her for her naps when she wanted me to.
-Bed sharing or using the side car cot and feeding throughout the night.
-Surrendering and simply holding her while she slept in the evenings - which I continued until she grew out of her false starts at around 13 months.
+Bed-sharing or using the side car cot and feeding throughout the night.
+Surrendering and finding other ways to get my needs met that didn't involve expecting my baby to change her needs, or stop communicating them to me.

-I gave myself a hard time about it all for quite awhile after though.
+I gave myself a hard time about it all for quite awhile after, though.
 How could I let external opinions and ideas influence my parenting in such a way that I ignored my baby's needs in hopes they'd just go away?
 Why was I so determined to get her sleeping in a way that other people found acceptable, even though our way of doing things worked just fine?
-Even though I knew that if necessary, her dad could put her in the pram or car and get a nap in that way?
+Even though I knew that if necessary, her dad would be able to put her in the pram or car and get a nap in that way?
+Even though I had support and options?
 I honestly think I just let a lot of misinformation and unrealistic expectations get to me.
 In the very least, I went about introducing new ways to fall asleep in a very different and unnecessarily difficult way (for everyone) than how I would approach it now.

 I've forgiven myself for what I call this "brain fart" moment.
 And I'm certain that the strong and secure attachment we had built leading up to this point, and the repair that has taken place every day since, has buffered the stress she felt for those few days.
-I don't think I harmed her, so that's not a source of anguish for me.
+I don't necessarily think I harmed her, so that's not a source of anguish for me.
 But that doesn't mean I think it was okay to do, either.
 I let expectations and my own burdens become her burdens and it wasn't a fair thing to do or a respectful way to treat the most important human in the world to me, who also happened to be an infant.
+It was not aligned with the parent I want to be or the relationship I want to have with her.

 There is a silver lining too in that it was a catalyst for me.
 When I realised how far off track I'd gone with sleep training, completely out of alignment with the parent I knew I wanted to be, it ignited something in me.
-Not only did it motivate me to delve even deeper into infant development and the science of infant sleep for myself, I felt this calling to take it to others too.
+Not only did it motivate me to delve even deeper into infant brain development (I had worked more with preschoolers in my research) and the science of infant sleep for myself, I felt this calling to take it to others too.
 To try and prevent other parents from getting stuck in the same traps and feelings of uncertainty that I did, however briefly.

-My daughter's a bit over 2 now.
-Still boobing, although not so much overnight anymore (let me know if you want a blog post on my night weaning story).
+My daughter's a bit over 2 years old now.
+Still boobing, although not so much overnight anymore.
 Still loves a car nap.
 Sleeps at childcare independently.
 Sleeps in her own bed anywhere from 2 hours to most of the night, depending.
 We do what we need to do and whatever works in the now, knowing we can make gentle changes if and when we need to, but never out of fear.
 She's also curious, brave, and showing more independence every single day.
-Bed sharing nor her biologically normal waking patterns seem to have ruined her like a lot of people like to fear monger that it will.
+Bed-sharing, nor her biologically normal waking patterns, seem to have ruined her like a lot of people fear monger that they would.

 The sleep training attempt didn't affect our secure attachment beyond repair